Growing in Catholic faith

 Robert Munsch is a wonderful author to listen to on line (visit his website: robertmunsch.com).
 In his reading, he models effective use of "voice" very well!

 We will express our thoughts and feelings on simple media works (e.g., whether we like or dislike a character in a cartoon).
-To cover this week.
+We will write our our own cartoon story.

-Religion- We will continue to embrace our Catholic faith in all that we do, aligning with the liturgical calendar (our Lent season) and Religious Education.
-We will focus on deepening our understanding of the season of Lent.
+Religion- We will continue to embrace our Catholic faith in all that we do, aligning with the liturgical calendar and Religious Education.
 We will continue to integrate chapel visits each week, while also focusing on building community grounded in Christ.

 Physical Education- covered by Mr. Dorion

 Note: Year 2 Kindergarten students will have the benefit of starting french one year early, with our grade ones.

 Visual Arts/ Music- We will continue our faith-filled music as part of our daily growth together.
 We aim to incorporate visual arts very week, to align with the grade 1 expectations.